 Promoting Youth Participation into Climate Action and Human Rights Decision Making

-On October 2, 2023, CCIG co-sponsored the hybrid Side Event “Embedding Youth Participation into Climate Action and Decision-making within and beyond Caritas Network”, organized by Caritas Internationalis, in conjunction with the 54th Session of the United Nations Human Rights Council.
+On October 2, 2023, CCIG co-sponsored the hybrid Side Event “Embedding Youth Participation into Climate Action and Decision-making within and beyond the Caritas Network”, organized by Caritas Internationalis, in conjunction with the 54th Session of the United Nations Human Rights Council.
 The event was co-sponsored by other CCIG members, namely the Istituto Internazionale Maria Ausiliatrice (IIMA) and VIDES International

 The main objective of this side event was to underscore the pivotal role of youth engagement in decision-making spaces related to environmental protection and to outline actionable strategies for enhancing their involvement.
 By convening a diverse range of stakeholders, including young professionals and volunteers and junior experts, it aimed to foster an inclusive dialogue to highlight the unique contributions youth make to shaping effective policies and practices to protect the environment, including through a human rights-based approach.